Contact interaction treatment of the nucleon Faddeev equation: Summary and Perspective

+These points illustrate that in combining the SCI $3$-body predictions herein with those already obtained for nucleon properties using the complementary CSM formulations, one arrives at a broad view of the impacts of, \emph{inter alia}, Poincar\'e-covariance, the pointwise behaviour of the quark-quark interaction, orbital angular momentum within the nucleon, and phenomena associated with the emergence of hadron mass.

 Numerous extensions of this work are possible.
 For instance, a first step would be to treat the entire array of SU$(3)$ octet and decuplet baryons in the same way.
-This could potentially provide a simple means of understanding the effects of SU$(3)$ symmetry breaking on baryon observables, like the $\Lambda - \Sigma^0$ mass splitting, which appears naturally in modern quark + diquark, $q(qq)$, descriptions of baryon structure \cite{Chen:2019fzn, Yin:2019bxe, Cheng:2022jxe}.
+This could potentially provide a novel and simple means of understanding the effects of SU$(3)$ symmetry breaking on baryon observables, like the $\Lambda - \Sigma^0$ mass splitting, which appears naturally in modern quark + diquark, $q(qq)$, descriptions of baryon structure \cite{Chen:2019fzn, Yin:2019bxe, Cheng:2022jxe}.
 Such a study is underway.
+Its successful completion may enable a further extension of our framework to baryons containing one or more heavy quarks.
+In such cases, a sound treatment of the huge disparity between emergent and explicit (Higgs-boson-generated) mass-scales and its expression in observables poses a significant challenge to all extant predictive frameworks.

 An SCI treatment of baryon semileptonic weak transition form factors would also be valuable.
 Regarding the form factors involved, SCI $q(qq)$ analyses either already exist \cite{Cheng:2022jxe} or are underway.
 Their comparison with results from an SCI $3$-body study may provide clear insights into differences introduced by assuming the existence of tight diquark correlations as opposed to having loose correlations emerge dynamically.
 Such a study would also provide a useful guide to and benchmark for realistic-interaction $3$-body treatments of semileptonic transitions.
 As with analogous decays involving mesons, these processes open a window onto interference between the impacts of Higgs-boson couplings into QCD and emergent hadron mass (EHM) \cite{Roberts:2021nhw, Ding:2022ows}: the Higgs produces quark current masses, but EHM is the key to explaining dressed quark masses, which are $\sim 100$ times larger.